Kotlin/KEEP/proposals/sealed-interface-freedom.md

 Because of potential multiple inheritance of interfaces, it entails that the recursive hierarchy of its sealed subclasses
 now forms a directed acyclic graph (DAG).
 Also, there is a possibility that enum classes implement sealed interfaces.
-In this case, all the enum entries of the corresponding enum class are included as a part of this DAG (effectively treating `enum class` and a special case of a `sealed class` with object-only subclasses).
+In this case, all the enum entries of the corresponding enum class are included as a part of this DAG (effectively treating `enum class` as a special case of a `sealed class` with object-only subclasses).
 The algorithm will cover `is T` type tests (when `T` is a part of this DAG) and instance equality tests for objects and enum entries that are part of this DAG.